jmuthondu/ETL-Project/README.md

   - Which type of cancer is more common in a certain country?
   - How has the GDP rate been changing over the past 16 years from the year 2000 to 2016 per country?

+## Extraction
+ We exctracted our data from the following sources:

+    - Gross Domestic Product for the for